-Strength & Conditioning (SC) provides a detailed approach to improve fitness levels.
-From a biologic perspective, nature did an outstanding design bringing us to life.
-Among all that nature surprising beauty, the secrets beneath stunning life seem to have been precisely ordered for a purpose.
-SC applications aim to trigger responses and improvements to certain physiological levels using different pathways played by the rules, the genetic code.
-Therefore it seems an acceptable strategy that SC sets its targets on the very fundamentals of exercise physiology.
-In consequence no matter what orientation of the goal/s or the need/s have to be targeted, any exercise application per equal is based on the fundamentals of its true functional existence.
+Exercise and Strength & Conditioning applications aim to trigger responses and improvements to certain physiological levels using different pathways played by the rules, the genetic code.
+Therefore it seems an acceptable strategy that Exercise and Strength & Conditioning sets its targets on the very fundamentals of exercise physiology.
+In consequence no matter what orientation, any exercise application per equal is based on the fundamentals of its true functional existence.
+Different orientations will lead to certain outcomes, driven by the ATHL S-Core fitness spectrum based on: BALANCE, STRENGTH, METABOLISM, ENDURANCE and RECOVERY.

 Balance has been defined over the years, among others, as one fundamental component of physical, skill and health fitness.
 But what is it?, what is its significance? and what it means?